-The Centre for Advanced Patient Care Simulation features sophisticated and realistic patient simulation manikins and provides vital training for students in the Respiratory Therapy and Emergency Medical Technology-Paramedic programs, as well as several other Health and Public Safety programs.
+The Centre for Advanced Patient Care Simulation features sophisticated and realistic patient simulation manikins and provides vital training for students in the Respiratory Therapy and Advanced Care Paramedic programs, as well as several other Health and Public Safety programs.

 The Centre for Advanced Diagnostic Imaging is a provincial diagnostic imaging network providing x-ray, ultrasound and nuclear medicine training to students in the Medical Radiologic Technology, Diagnostic Medical Sonography and Nuclear Medicine Technology programs.

 With an investment of over $6 million in infrastructure and specialized equipment, the centres provide real-world experience in a safe clinical setting.

 The Centre for Advanced Patient Care Simulation opened in 2005 with an investment of nearly $1 million in the facility, equipment, curriculum and faculty education.
 The Centre expanded in 2011, with $300,000 in infrastructure upgrades courtesy of Alberta Advanced Education and Technology, to enhance the existing facilities with additional clinical space and a viewing hallway for observing simulation exercises.
 The expanded lab was also resourced with $100,000 in new equipment.

 The lab realistically re-creates a clinical environment and a fully functional treatment area within the back of an ambulance.
 The Centre is stocked with sophisticated and realistic patient simulation manikins that can mimic human physiological parameters such as breathing, pulses, blinking, speaking.
 Students interact with the manikins as they would real patients, assessing, making treatment decisions, and then applying the treatment and observing responses, all within a typical health care team setting.